 Our stakeholders include: our staff; contractors; customers (including their customers and staff); our suppliers; our regulatory bodies (including UK and EU law enforcement, and UK administrative bodies); and our appointed auditors.

 In addition to our contractual requirements, virtualDCS has a number of legal requirements placed upon it.
-These include (but are certainly not limited to): Data Protection Act 2018 (including the General Data Protection Regulations); Investigatory Powers Act 2016; Computer; Misuse Act 1990; Anti-terrorism, Crime and Security Act 2001; Police and Criminal Evidence Act 1984; Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations; and the Copyright, Designs and Patents Act 1988.
+These include (but are certainly not limited to): Data Protection Act 2018 (including the General Data Protection Regulations(GDPR); Computer Misuse Act 1990; Anti-Bribery Act 2010, 2021 Whistleblowing Policy.
+The Operations Director will keep abreast of these regulations and provide updates accordingly.

 Our ISMS aims to provide a safe and secure environment for customers to host their virtual servers.
 Included in our scope are: the Virtual Platform Domain (VP); the physical servers it is operating from; both virtualDCS data centre locations (Derby, Leeds); and the back-office technical and administrative functions necessary for the operation of our services.

 All virtualDCS staff, contractors and 3rd parties are in scope of the ISMS and receive training appropriate to their role.

 Out of the scope of our ISMS are any assets used solely by customers and 3rd parties, such as a customer’s virtual machine.

 Where high levels of risk are identified, risk reduction or mitigation actions are documented and employed.